 I don’t own this lens, but have used versions owned by my brother and a couple friends.
 It has more reach than the 70-200mm and is lighter weight, which can make it an easier lens to walk around with, maybe around town or at the zoo.
 It does take in less light than the 70-200mm and is slower to focus.
 But it also costs much less.
 You can see how there are always compromises when purchasing lenses.
 But if you’re on a budget, or want a little extra reach and a reasonably light lens, then this just might be a good choice for you.

 I’m most drawn to scenes that benefit from telephoto lenses, so I purchased good telephoto lenses before looking into wide angle.
 This lens was my choice for a wide angle lens.
 I started with the 18-200mm, but eventually found myself wanting more.
 I’ve tried and looked at the crop sensor (DX) wide angle lenses, and these certainly do give a wider field of view, but I’ve always thought I might one day purchase a full frame camera, so I’ve been trying to purchase full frame lenses to make them compatible with whatever I have.
 That’s why I ended up purchasing this lens.
 At 16mm it is wider than my 18-200mm, though not by much.
 It has a constant maximum aperture of f/4 throughout the zoom range, so you don’t have to worry about the aperture changing as you zoom.
 It’s a little on the costly side, but it’s a beautiful lens.
-I may still purchase a DX wide angle lens one day, especially if my next camera is also a crop sensor camera.
-But this lens will continue to work with either crop sensor or full frame cameras, so I’m pleased with my purchase either way.
+I may still purchase a DX wide angle lens one day, but this lens will continue to work with either crop sensor or full frame cameras, so I’m pleased with my purchase either way.

 I don’t own this lens, but have tried it out over a weekend.
 It was a lot of fun.
 It’s not something I would use very often, but I can see situations when it would be nice to have, such as shooting in museums or shooting very wide angle landscapes.
 Being a fisheye it can severely distort the image if you let it.
 But if you line things up just right, keeping the horizon straight, you can minimize distortion in portions of the image.
 The aperture is f/2.8, which is a nice large aperture, letting in lots of light.
 This fisheye is very small and very light weight.
 It is a DX lens, meaning it’s designed for crop-sensor cameras and won’t work as well on full frame (you would get hard vignettes where the sensor was larger than the lens opening).
 I would like to purchase a fisheye lens one day.
 If I stick with DX then I might purchase this lens.
 But if I still think I might go full frame then I think I will also have to research some of the full frame fisheye lenses.
 If you plan to stick with crop sensor cameras (DX) then this would be a great fisheye to own.